parthdmaniar/IoC/README.md

 These will be updated daily around 0530 GMT.

-### Last updated: 21-06-2021
+#### Last updated: 21-06-2021

 # Suggested usage:

 1. I *do not* recommend using the IoC's as a *block list*.
 Security architecture is fundamentally more meaningful as opposed firewall/network device or endpoint block lists.

-2. I would recommend using the list for your incident investigation.
+2. Since the IoC list is updated daily, I would recommend using the list for your cybersecurity incident response/investigation.

+3. You can request for more information about a particular IoC via my twitter handle @parthmaniar